 Landkreis Cuxhaven Emigrants 1830-1930

-Emigrant List from the former Duchy of Braunschweig 1846-1871 except the City of Braunschweig & the County of Holzminden, by Fritz Gruhne (surnames from the book)
+Emigrant List from the former Duchy of Braunschweig 1846-1871 except the City of Braunschweig and the County of Holzminden, by Fritz Gruhne (surnames from the book)

-List of 3600 Emigrants from the village of Buer and surrounding villages (community Melle, district Osnabrueck, state Niedersachsen/Lower-Saxony)
+List of 3600 Emigrants from the Village of Buer and Surrounding Villages (Landkreis Melle, district Osnabrueck, Niedersachsen)

-Emigrants from Elmsland, Niedersachsen to the American Mid-West (19th Century) mostly to Illinios & Missouri
+Emigrants from Emsland, Niedersachsen to the American Mid-West (19th Century) mostly to Illinios and Missouri

 Schaumburger Auswanderer 1820-1914